mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Iterate

-Now that youre all set up, its time to iterate on your custom controls and build the experience you are looking for.
-Continue editing files locally within your favorite editor and preview the changes- ve within the CDK.
-You dont need to upload or publish your custom controls until youre happy with them; everything can be done locally using the CDK to preview and test your changes.
+Now that you're all set up, it's time to iterate on your custom controls and build the experience you are looking for.
+Continue editing files locally within your favorite editor and preview the changes within the CDK.
+You don't need to upload or publish your custom controls until you're happy with them; everything can be done locally using the CDK to preview and test your changes.

 When youre ready, check out our [Workflow Section](/guides/mixplay/customcontrols/workflow) for more about testing your integration and the publication/upload process.